HARUTDOKHOYAN/ProfCalculator/README.md

 <b>Programmer</b> mode for those who want to play with assembler<br>

 ### What was used for the project?
-I needed to know what are:
+We needed to know what are:
  - Xaml
  - Universal Windows Platform (UWP)
  - MVVM  application architecture design pattern

-I use
+We use
   - Visual studio 2019
   - Git Bush